Species of European interest

 MAIN DISADVANTAGES OF THE INDICATOR

-- The indicator is based on the EU Habitats Directive; a transfer to the global/ pan-European level is not possible.
+- This indicator is based on the EU Birds Directive and the Habitats Directive; a transfer to the global/pan-European level is not possible.

 Conservation status of habitat types and species (Article 17, Habitats Directive 92/43/EEC)